-System Boundary Master Clearances are to isolate systems under testing/commissioning from systems remaining under construction work scope.
-The WGS will function as the AE for System Boundaries and ensures that they are applied correctly.
+System Boundary Master Clearances are to isolate systems prior to turnover to Startup, for the testing/commissioning activities from systems remaining under construction work scope.
+The WGS will function as the AE for System Boundaries and ensures they are applied correctly.